You have successfully subscribed to the Testkube newsletter.

 If you already have a testing tool and want to experience Test Workflows, visit our website to learn more about Testkube's capabilities and how it can transform your testing workflow.
 You can also join our Slack channel for any assistance.

-TL;DR: Not necessarily.
-You can use a pre-built Pytest image (e.g. atulinfracloud/pytest-executor) or create your own if your tests need custom dependencies.
+Not necessarily.
+You can use prebuilt Testkube Pytest executor images or create your own Docker image if you need additional dependencies or plugins.

 Testkube is a test execution and orchestration framework for Kubernetes that works with any CI/CD system and testing tool you need.
 It empowers teams to deliver on the promise of agile, efficient, and comprehensive testing programs by leveraging all the capabilities of K8s to eliminate CI/CD bottlenecks, perfecting your testing workflow.
 Get started with Testkube's free trial today.